-The experience of Citizens Advice Bureaux gives us a unique, fresh insight into the problems faced by people living in the UK.
+The experience of local Citizens Advice gives a unique, fresh insight into the problems faced every day by people living in the UK.

-Citizens Advice collects evidence of CAB clients' problems and uses this to campaign for changes in national and local policies and services.
-We have a key role in speaking up for clients, raising issues brought into bureaux, contributing to public debate and informing legislation.
+Citizens Advice, locally and nationally, collects evidence of CAB clients' problems and uses this to campaign for changes in national and local policies and services.
+We have a key role in speaking up for clients, raising issues brought to us, contributing to public debate and informing legislation.